Malham Cove, Yorkshire Dales (Ultimate Visitor’s Guide + Info)

-Malham Cove is one of the most visited attractions in the Yorkshire Dales.
+Malham Cove in the Yorkshire Dales is one of the most visited attractions in the National Park.
 And for good reason, it’s stunning, unique and offers sweeping views over the North Yorkshire countryside.

 As well as being popular with climbers, many visitors come to the cove on foot to take in the natural beauty and striking landscape.
 And with the homely pubs and beautiful hotels, there are plenty of places to rest up after your walk.

-In this guide, you’ll find everything you need to know about Malham Cove Yorkshire Dales before visiting.
-Including where to park for free, the best hotels, other nearby attractions and how to get here by yourself or on public transport.
+In this guide, you’ll find everything you need to know before visiting.
+Including where to park at Malham Cove (for free!), walks, the best hotels & pubs, other nearby attractions and how to get here by yourself or on public transport.

 Where is Malham Cove?